How to buy municipal bonds: Investing in your community

 How can I buy municipal bonds?

-Whether you invest in munis as part of a socially responsible investing (SRI) strategy or simply to balance out your portfolio, you can buy municipal bonds on the primary or secondary market — though it’s typically less common to invest in the primary market.
-In general, you’ll likely buy municipal bonds from a bond dealer, bank, or broker, like Ally Invest.
+Whether you invest in munis as part of a socially responsible investing (SRI) strategy or to balance out your portfolio, you can buy municipal bonds on the primary or secondary market.
+But where to buy municipal bonds?
+However, it's typically less common to invest in the primary market.
+You'll likely buy municipal bonds from a bond dealer, broker or bank like Ally Invest.

-If you don’t want to invest directly in the bond market, you can also invest in bonds through mutual funds or ETFs (exchange-traded funds).
-Both of these are basket-like investments that invest in a number of underlying holdings.
+If you want to avoid investing directly in the bond market, you can also invest in bonds through mutual funds or ETFs (exchange-traded funds).
+Both of these invest in several underlying holdings.

-When you invest in a bond mutual fund or bond ETF, your portfolio has exposure to all of the individual bonds that are held within the fund.
+When you invest in a bond mutual fund or bond ETF, your portfolio has exposure to all the individual bonds held within the fund.
 Both bond mutual funds and ETFs can provide diversification to your bond allocation.
-Because bond ETFs trade on an exchange, like stocks, they might also provide a more accessible way to invest in bonds than investing directly in the bond market.
-Keep in mind, because mutual funds and some ETFs are actively managed, these investments typically have associated fees.
+Because bond ETFs trade on an exchange, like stocks, they might also offer a more accessible way to invest in bonds than investing directly in the bond market.
+Remember that because mutual funds and some ETFs are actively managed, these investments typically come with associated fees.

-When you’re ready to invest in municipal bonds, you should consider your investment time horizon.
-Your time horizon may vary according to your investment objectives, asset allocation, risk tolerance, and available capital.
-Try to choose a bond with a maturity date that coincides with when you expect to need the money.
+When you're ready to invest in municipal bonds, consider your investment time horizon (the amount of time you have to invest), your investment objectives, asset allocation, risk tolerance and available capital.
+Choose a bond with a maturity date that coincides with when you expect to need the money.

-If you expect interest rates to increase, you might consider selling your bond.
-That’s because bond prices move inversely to prevailing interest rates.
+You might consider selling your bond if you expect interest rates to increase.
+That's because bond prices move inversely to prevailing interest rates.

-For example, if a bond pays a 5% coupon and the prevailing interest rate drops below 5%, that bond pays comparatively better than the alternatives — so it will increase in value and will usually trade higher than its face value.
-That’s known as a premium.
-But if the prevailing interest rate rises above 5%, the bond will pay comparatively worse than the alternatives, so its value will decrease and it will usually trade lower than its face value, or at a discount.
+For example, if a bond pays a 5% coupon and the prevailing interest rate drops below 5%, it will increase in value and will usually trade higher than its face value.
+That's known as a premium.
+But suppose the prevailing interest rate rises above 5%.
+In that case, the bond will pay comparatively worse than the alternatives, so its value will decrease, and it will usually trade lower than its face value or at a discount.

-You might also consider selling your bond well in advance of a negative credit rating change if you are concerned about the financial health of the issuer.
-Or, if you need the money for a specific purpose, selling your bond ahead of its maturity could make sense for you.
-And finally, if your desired asset allocation has changed, you might sell your munis for and invest in securities with greater potential for growth.
+You might also consider selling your bond well before a negative credit rating change if you are concerned about the issuer's financial health.
+Or if you need the money for a specific purpose, selling your bond ahead of its maturity could make sense.
+Finally, if your desired asset allocation has changed, you might sell your munis and invest in securities with more significant potential for growth.